thepirat000/Audit.NET/README.md

 - All library versions will now use `System.Text.Json` as the default (Newtonsoft.Json will be deprecated but can still be used through the JsonAdapter).
 - Support for EF Core versions 3 and earlier has been discontinued in the `Audit.EntityFramework.Core` libraries.
 The minimum supported version is now EF Core 5 (`Audit.EntityFramework` will continue to support .NET Entity Framework 6).
-- The libraries `Audit.EntityFramework.Core.v3` and `Audit.EntityFramework.Identity.Core.v3` have been deprecated.
+- The libraries `Audit.EntityFramework.Core.v3` and `Audit.EntityFramework.Identity.Core.v3` has been deprecated.
 - `Audit.NET.JsonSystemAdapter` has been deprecated.